Cumulocity-IoT/c8y-docs/content/change-logs/device-management/ui-c8y-1021-3-0-added-grid-to-the-device-profiles-list.md

 ticket: DM-3766
 version: 1021.3.0
 ---
-To provide a better overview of the device profiles, a grid has been added to the device profiles list in the UI.
-The grid shows additional properties of the device profiles such as the manufacturer or model which were not visible in the list before.
-This change makes it easier for users to find and manage specific device profiles without having to open the details of each device profile.
+The device profiles view has been migrated to a data grid.
+The data grid provides a more modern and user-friendly way to view and manage device profile items compared to the previous list view.
+The data grid offers enhanced features such as sorting, filtering, and pagination, making it easier to find and work with specific items.